Interahamwe

-The Interahamwe were driven out of Rwanda after Tutsi-led Rwandan Patriotic Front (RPF) victory in the Rwandan Civil War in July 1994, and are considered a terrorist organisation by many African and Western governments.
+The Interahamwe were driven out of Rwanda after Tutsi-led Rwandan Patriotic Front (RPF) victory in the Rwandan Civil War in July 1994, and are considered a terrorist organization by many African and Western governments.
 The Interahamwe and splinter groups such as the Democratic Forces for the Liberation of Rwanda (FDLR) continue to wage an insurgency against Rwanda from neighboring countries, where they are also involved in local conflicts and terrorism.

 Etymology

-The name Interahamwe can be translated as "those who work together" or loosely as "those who fight together" in Kinyarwanda.
-Work was used as slang in racist radio broadcasts during the genocide—"working" meant using machetes to kill.
-The name Interahamwe can be broken up as follows: intera is derived from the verb gutera, meaning "to work"; hamwe means "together" and is related to the word rimwe for "one".
+The name Interahamwe can be translated as "those who attack together" or loosely as "those who fight together" in Kinyarwanda.
+Work, in racist radio broadcasts during the genocide, was used as slang that meant using machetes to kill.
+Intera is derived from the verb gutera, meaning "to attack"; while hamwe means "together" and is related to the word rimwe for "one".